capricorn86/web-component-live-scoped-css-polyfill/README.md

 This polyfill provide with an alternative to [@webcomponents/shadycss](https://github.com/webcomponents/polyfills/tree/master/packages/shadycss) that will add support for dynamically scoped CSS.

-This library is small and it does not extend ShadyCSS.

 If you are using a standard library it will not require any manual setup.
 If you are using custom elements standalone, please read about "renderMethod" in the "Configuration" section.